LiveRamp/reslang/docs/pagination.md

 ## Pagination

 All multi-GET operations are paginated by default.
-LiveRamp's officially supported pagination strategy is defined [here](https://docs.google.com/document/d/1O0s85E2RljltCTGAKiQq8h_-WfwR7lWV-e6OFxPppdg/edit).
+LiveRamp's officially supported cursor pagination strategy is defined in [RFC API-3](https://liveramp.atlassian.net/wiki/spaces/CI/pages/1014498273/RFC+API-3+LiveRamp+API+Standards).

-(TODO: once Proposal 1 is merged to RFC-3, link the RFC instead)
+Reslang makes it easy to comply with LiveRamp's pagination standards by supporting `pagination {}` blocks for `MULTIGET`s.

+When these blocks are omitted, Reslang defaults to a compliant cursor pagination strategy.
+But the block can also be included and customized to support all fields mentioned in the RFC above.

 ### Default behavior